 Another Mercier product that did not work for me.
 This is the worst powder foundation for mature skin.
 Their color palette is suitable for those with yellow skin undertones (not cool/fair).
 Smooth but heavy foundation and settled in my pores.
 Amway (the industrial cleaner company) now owns Mercier.
 For more info on this product, check out the Laura Mercier website and read the reviews on this product !

-Shisedo's Perfect Smoothing Powder foundation performs circles around the Mercier powder foundation, and at $32 it's better for your skin.
+My opinion is Shisedo's Perfect Smoothing Powder foundation performs circles around the Mercier powder foundation, and at $32 it's better for your skin.

 It works wonders!